 OM'ERICA - The Yogafest

-Since the inception of American Yogi last year, our community has grown thousands strong.
+Since the inception of American Yogi, our community has grown thousands strong.
 We span across the nation and across the globe.
-We are Soldiers, veterans, paramedics, mechanics, teachers, mothers, and fathers.
+We are veterans, paramedics, farmers, mechanics, teachers, mothers, and fathers.
 We are fighters.
 We are seekers of peace.

-And for the first time, we can practice together.
+And at OM’erica: The Yoga Fest, we can practice together.

-Join us August 4th at the Sunrise Theater green space in downtown Southern Pines, NC for Om’erica: The Yoga Fest.
-A day of yoga that represents our roots—the military veteran.
+Join us August 3rd from 0800 to 1300 at the Sunrise Theater green space in downtown Southern Pines, NC for OM’erica: The Yoga Fest.
+A day of yoga that represents the American Yogi family.

-The day will highlight veteran-owned businesses, vendors, and organizations and include three outdoor classes taught by certified yoga instructors who are also vets.
+The day will highlight veteran-owned businesses, vendors, organizations and include four outdoor classes taught by certified yoga instructors who are also vets.

 The proceeds of the event will benefit the community on two fronts.
 First, the money raised will send one veteran through 200-hour yoga teacher training through Hot Asana Yoga University.
 Additionally, a portion of the proceeds will go directly to The Exalted Warrior Foundation, a 503(c) nonprofit that facilitates adaptive yoga instruction for wounded warriors across the country.

-Price of entry gets you admission to three classes as well as access to vendors and raffles from Combat Flip Flops, Hot Asana, and more!
+Price of entry gets you admission to four classes as well as access to vendors, raffles, beer and food trucks!

 Bring your mat, a towel, and favorite yoga buddies for a morning of peace and community.